DavidPrichard/dotfiles/README.md

 # David’s dotfiles

-Just my personal dotfiles.
-Nothing special, but feel free to use if you want.
-The only significant difference from the dotfiles listed below is in
-* the utilites/programs installed
-* the security.sh script, which attempts to (modestly) improve the default security settings.
+Just my personal dotfiles for macOS.

 ## How to use